adityarana99/SQL-Server-CRUD-Operations-with-Python/README.md

 - Implementing CRUD operations (Create, Read, Update, Delete) with user input.
 - Providing error handling for robustness.
 - Demonstrating database interaction in a Python project.

+Install Required Libraries before running code:
+Ensure you have `pyodbc` installed.
+You can install it using pip in terminal:
+>> pip install pyodbc